Misbah has always wanted to pursue writing as a career. She writes on different topics, She loves to do research work as well.

 Long-term and regular use of drugs that inhibit the production of uric acid and improve its excretion helps to prevent gout attacks and improve the general condition of the body.
-The diet should always be healthy and most importantly - moderation, because you can eat everything, the most important thing is not to overeat and do not abuse the purine-rich products.
+The diet should always be healthy and most importantly, moderation, because you can eat everything.
+The most important thing is not to overeat and not abuse the purine-rich products.
 You should drink more water, eat more fruits and vegetables, but it is better to avoid strong coffee and tea.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.